G-Core/product-documentation/documentation/cdn/cdn-resource-options/cache/ignore-the-set-cookie-or-query-string-parameters-when-caching-content-on-cdn-servers.md

 http://cdn.example.com/photo.jpeg?id=6&color=blue
 ```

 This option is disabled by default.
-To enable it via the Control panel:
+To enable it in the Gcore Customer Portal:

 1\.
 Go to CDN and select the CDN resource you want to configure.

 <img src="https://assets.gcore.pro/docs/cdn/cdn-resource-options/cache/ignore-the-set-cookie-or-query-string-parameters-when-caching-content-on-cdn-servers/12414969223185.png" alt="CDN resource ">

 2\.
-In the navigation panel, under the "Cache" section, click **Query string**.
+In the sidebar, under the "Cache" section, click **Query string**.

 <img src="https://assets.gcore.pro/docs/cdn/cdn-resource-options/cache/ignore-the-set-cookie-or-query-string-parameters-when-caching-content-on-cdn-servers/12420789740177.png" alt="Cache" width="80%">